Published on in Health Tip of the Week

 Signs of melanoma

 While skin cancer is rare in children — it generally develops in adulthood after repeated exposure to sun, starting in childhood — parents should be aware of the signs and symptoms of melanoma.
-Contact your doctor if you notice a mole that:
+Contact your primary care provider if you notice a mole that:

 - Is irregular in shape (not symmetrical)